ambbd/master-udacity/README.md

 # master-udacity
-This repository will hold projects related to the Udacity Nanodegree program.
+This repository holds project related tasks as part of the Udacity Nanodegree program.

 I uploaded the following three projects: